This article was originally published in 2015 and has been completely updated in 2020.

 So what can be done?

-Here’s some advice to keep in mind when confronting the issues created by the economic and political turmoil of recent years:
+Here’s some advice to keep in mind when confronting the issues created by tough times:

 Leadership is about communication and therefore it is vital to be candid with employees about what is known and also what is uncertain.
 Management should explain to staff about the organization’s response strategy to financial turmoil because staff want to see their leaders showing the way.